sfuhrm/JAADec/README.md

 This is a fork of https://github.com/DV8FromTheWorld/JAADec with the following changes:
 * Maven-based building.
 * Fixed Java deprecations.
+* Fixed Javadoc errors.
+* Removed the Gradle build.
 * Rollout to Maven Central instead of shut-down jcenter.

+The credits go to the original author in-somnia.

 The original project was licensed under Public Domain and as such this fork is also licensed under Public Domain.
 Use as you like!